-Government legislation, being the National Code of Practice for Utility Operator's Access to Transport Corridors, required Council to tighten up control of the corridor.
-The Code recognises that the ability of utilities to get in and out of the road reserve as efficiently as possible to install, maintain and upgrade network infrastructure is critical.
-Specifically, the Code recognises that transport corridors are utility corridors.
+Government legislation - the National Code of Practice for Utility Operator's Access to Transport Corridors - requires Council to manage access to the corridor.
+The Code recognises it is critical for utilities, eg electricity, telecommunications, to get in and out of the Transport Corridor as efficiently as possible to install, maintain and upgrade network infrastructure.
+Specifically, the Code recognises that Transport Corridors are utility corridors.

-The legislation requires Council to administer the process for access to the Transport Corridors under their control and Horowhenua District Council has extended this requirement to include all contractors (eg painters, builders, drainlayers and plumbers, etc) working within the Transport Corridor and for events such as parades, fairs and the like which utilise the Transport Corridor.
+The legislation requires Council to administer the process for access to the Transport Corridors under their control and Horowhenua District Council has extended this requirement to include all contractors (eg painters, builders, drainlayers and plumbers, etc) working within the Transport Corridor and for events like parades and fairs that use the Transport Corridor.